Introductory Thai (THAI 101 & 102) offered in 2018-19 year.

 Note: We are alternating Southeast Asian language offerings to support our field course destinations, although language classes are open to everyone (whether they're interested in the field course or not).
 Students taking language will be given priority in the field course application process.
 All Southeast Asian language courses fulfill university language requirements and Asian Studies emphasis requirements.
-In 2017-18 we are offering Indonesian 101-102.
-As a dialect of Malay, Indonesian allows students to achieve competence in communication throughout Malaysia and Indonesia.
+In 2018-19 we are offering Thai (THAI 101 & 102) to accompany our 2019 field school program in Thailand.

 In 2017-18, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
 Dialects of Malay like Indonesian are national languages of Indonesia, Malaysia, Brunei, and Singapore, making it the sixth most spoken language in the world.
 Available to all interested students, Indonesian is also recommended for those interested in our 2018 field course, which will focus on conservation in Malaysian Borneo.